Starstruck (The Kinks song)

 An example of rock and beat music, "Starstruck" features a Mellotron which duplicates the sound of a string section.
-The lyrics are directed towards a female listener whom the singer politely chastises for failing to distinguish between stardom and real-life.
+The lyrics are directed towards a female listener whom the singer politely chastises for failing to distinguish between stardom and real life.
 Retrospective commentators dispute the song's level of thematic cohesion with the others on Village Green; some suggest a lack of relation to the album's themes, while others contend it fits in with notions of escapism and a contrasting of rural and urban life.

 Background and recording

 Ray Davies said in 2002 that he wrote "Starstruck" as a tribute to his favourite Motown groups, including the Four Tops and the Temptations.
 Author Andy Miller writes that while Davies's suggested Motown connection is difficult to discern, it has a slight resemblance to the Four Tops' 1965 single "It's the Same Old Song", particularly the melody and "the snap of Mick Avory's snare drum".
+Avory commented, "I quite like 'Starstruck'. ...
+[T]he drum sounds seemed to be different than some of the other tracks".

 Author Johnny Rogan writes Davies may have written the song for a groupie, but adds that the singer's "delicate and polite chastising" makes it an unlikely possibility.

 The Kinks recorded "Starstruck" in July 1968 in Pye Studio 2, one of two basement studios at Pye Records' London offices.
 Davies is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
 The recording features a typical Kinks line-up of acoustic guitar, bass, drums, piano, vocal harmonies and handclaps, with Davies singing lead vocals.
 It also includes a Mellotron – a tape-loop-based keyboard instrument – played by either session keyboardist Nicky Hopkins or Davies to duplicate the sound of a string section.
 Davies mixed the recording quickly in August 1968, but remixed it in late October after the release of The Kinks Are the Village Green Preservation Society was delayed by two months.